tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 I recently realized that the stdlib `errors` package in Go supports _joining_ multiple errors in addition to the usual direct `%w` wrapping.

-I haven't really seen this used in the wild; most people I've known either refuse to return multiple errors, use a slice or use [uber-go/multierr](https://github.com/uber-go/multierr).
+I haven't really seen this used much in the wild; I think most people either refactor to avoid multiple errors, return an []error or use [uber-go/multierr](https://github.com/uber-go/multierr).
 Let's go have a look!

 > I started drafting a longer version of this post, but it almost blew up to